jaredscarr/jaredscarr/README.md

 ---

-I am a dedicated and versatile Software Developer with a passion for creating impactful solutions through technology.
-With over three years of experience, I've honed my skills in building MVC web applications, Python scripting, and ETL processes.
-My technical toolkit includes proficiency in Python, Java, and client-side JavaScript, along with expertise in a variety of frameworks and tools.
+I am a dedicated and versatile Full Stack Software Engineer with experience in developing and maintaining web applications, automation tools, and data processing systems.
+I am proficient in multiple programming languages including Python, Java, and JavaScript, and skilled in various frameworks such as React, Next.js, Node, and Flask.
+I have a proven track record of contributing to open-source projects and creating impactful solutions in both internship and professional settings.
+I have a strong background in computer science fundamentals and cloud computing, with hands-on experience in AWS services.

 With a strong foundation in both theory and practical application, I thrive in collaborative environments where I can contribute my skills and continue to learn.
 Let's connect and explore how we can work together!